Schubert puzzles and integrability I: invariant trilinear forms: Proofs of the main theorems

 \item The nontrivial case is $i=k$, $j=l$, $i> j$, in which case the two lines have crossed somewhere Southwest of the vertex.
 In this case, the corresponding plaquette can either be a \tikz[baseline=-3pt]{\plaq{a}}, or an absorbable \tikz[baseline=-3pt]{\plaq{c}}:

-\end{itemize} Since identically labeled lines cannot cross each other, lines go straight from the South side to the East side, and similarly the requirement that the top labels form $\lambda$ leads to a connectivity from West to North sides which is given by $\pi$.
+\end{itemize} Since identically labeled lines cannot cross each other, lines go straight from the South side to the East side, and similarly the requirement that the top labels form $\lambda$ leads to a connectivity from North to West sides which is given by $\sigma$.
 Therefore any preimage under $\varphi$ is a pipe dream configuration with the correct connectivity.

 Furthermore, since the correspondence is purely local, we can compare fugacities one vertex/plaquette at a time.
 In the first two cases, one directly finds fugacities $1$ and $1-t_i/u_j$, respectively, in both \eqref{eq:defnil} and \eqref{eq:defGroth}.
 In the third case, we find $t_i/u_j$ in \eqref{eq:defnil}, whereas \tikz[baseline=-3pt]{\plaq{a}} (resp.\ \tikz[baseline=-3pt]{\plaq{c}}) contributes $1$ (resp.\ $(-1)\times(1-t_i/u_j)$, since the crossing is absorbable) to the sum of \eqref{eq:defGroth}, which also matches. \end{proof}